 Then mix about 1 cup of warm water to make a stiff clay.

 Knead the dough until smooth to remove any air bubbles.

 Roll 3 long ropes and loosely braid them together.

 Form the braid into a circle.

 Loosely insert the toothpicks so they are not too difficult to remove later.
-Then bake at 350′ for 1 hour.
+Bake at 350′ for 1 hour.

 Your crown of thorns is now ready to be displayed and to be utilized.